Bust leaves Henderson police, DEA looking for suspects

 MANSON, NC (WTVD) --Authorities are searching for two suspects after a massive bust in Manson Thursday night.

-Around 9 p.m., units from the Henerson Police Department, Franklin County Sheriff's Office, Drug Enforcement Administration, and Bureau of Alcohol, Tobacco, Firearms and Explosives served a search warrant at 3519 Jacksontown Road.
+Around 9 p.m., units from the Henderson Police Department, Franklin County Sheriff's Office, Drug Enforcement Administration, and Bureau of Alcohol, Tobacco, Firearms and Explosives served a search warrant at 3519 Jacksontown Road.

 During the search, authorities recovered a number of items including, guns, ammo, a stun gun, a car, jewelry, an undisclosed amount of cash, and possibly, drugs.